ValentinGenev/graffiti/README.md

 # graffiti
-A basic anonymous message board
+A basic anonymous message board.
+A demo can be seen [here](http://graffiti.sitesandbox.eu/).

 ## Setup
 1. In `/credentials` remove '-sample' from the `creds-sample.php`;